 Keren Duchan, like many other creatives, always left her artistic passion for her spare time.
-This all changed when she began teaching on Skillshare -- grew a 2,000 person following and started earning money from her art.
+This all changed when she began teaching on Skillshare, grew her Instagram following to over 2K, and started earning money from her art.

 Now, Keren's taking a break from her day job as a software developer to pursue her creative passions full-time.